cpisz-posit/ModernEvent/README.md

 - Must update variant lists when adding new types.
 - A bit more compile time and artifact size compared to inheritance due to std::visit and std:variant

-My opinion: Not worth it just to circumvent two levels of inheritance.

 ## Method 2 - Inheritance but no dynamic cast
 Encapsulate a static cast in the base classes via template args and in enum, rather than using a dynamic_cast The enum is treates as an int for comparison.